 Scholarly Commons Citation

 Bloche, Maxwell Gregg, "Race and Discretion in American Medicine" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 726.
+726.